 Statin use in HIV-infected patients warrants specific consideration, in part because of the potential for drug interactions with antiretroviral agents.
 These are discussed below.
 (See 'Statin use' below.)

 For patients who have severely elevated triglycerides, early initiation of a fibrate, in addition to nonpharmacologic therapy, is warranted to reduce the risk of pancreatitis .
-(See "Treatment of lipids (including hypercholesterolemia) in primary prevention" and "Estimation of cardiovascular risk in an individual patient without known cardiovascular disease" and "Approach to the patient with hypertriglyceridemia".)
+(See "Treatment of lipids (including hypercholesterolemia) in primary prevention" and "Estimation of cardiovascular risk in an individual patient without known cardiovascular disease" and "Hypertriglyceridemia".)

 Recognizing and managing diabetes mellitus — A higher risk of insulin resistance and diabetes mellitus has been described in HIV-infected patients on ART compared with HIV-uninfected patients (see "Epidemiology of cardiovascular disease and risk factors in HIV-infected patients", section on 'Insulin resistance and diabetes').
 Thus, HIV-infected patients should be screened for diabetes at baseline and after initiation of ART.
 As an example, several expert groups in the United States recommend checking glycated hemoglobin (A1C) and/or fasting blood glucose at baseline, prior to initiating ART, within one to three months after starting a new regimen, and every three to six months thereafter while on ART [2,3].